isieo/adbFS/README.md

 Instructions:
 =============

-You will need libfuse-dev.
+You will need `libfuse-dev` and `adb`.
 On ubuntu

-    sudo apt-get install libfuse-dev
+    sudo apt-get install libfuse-dev android-tools-adb

 Clone the repository